 III.
 Miscellaneous functions

-Along with the Monetary and Non-Monetary functions, the RBI have to perform some other important functions:
+Along with the Monetary and Non-Monetary functions, the RBI has to perform some other important functions:

 1. RBI collects data related to Indian economy and publishing those via media.

-2. RBI offers its own specialized institutions to youngsters who are enthusiastic in banking field.
+2. RBI offers its own specialized institutions to youngsters who are enthusiastic in the banking field.

 3. Many innovative fields of studies are introduced by RBI.
 College of Agricultural Finance at Pune is one of them.